andywu0408/Restuarant-tinder/README.md

 **IMPORTANT NOTES for GRADER**
 ----------------------------------------------------------------------------------------------------------------
 ----> p.s. thank you so much for a great quarter & grading our project!
+----> Please look at the "**Note on essential steps of HOW TO TEST/PLAY WITH OUR PROJECT LOCALLY:**" section for how to test our project locally.

 **GRADING INFO**